txkyel/qmk_firmware/users/txkyel/tap_dance.md

 ## Motivation

-I first discovered tap dancing through [Ben Vallack](https://www.youtube.com/c/BenVallack) and was interested in the functionality of tap dancing demonstrated in his [tap dancing video](https://www.youtube.com/watch?v=pTMbzmf2sz8).
+I first discovered tap dancing through [Ben Vallack](https://www.youtube.com/c/BenVallack) and was interested in the functionality demonstrated in his [tap dancing video](https://www.youtube.com/watch?v=pTMbzmf2sz8).
 And so I set off to implement my own tap dances emulating this functionality.

 ## Custom Tap Dance Action

-Similar to the the action definitions in [`process_tap_dance.h`](../../quantum/process_keycode/process_tap_dance.h); I have created a custom macro and data structure used to declare tap dance actions:
+Similar to the the action definitions in [`process_tap_dance.h`](../../quantum/process_keycode/process_tap_dance.h), I have created a custom macro and data structure used to declare tap dance actions:

 ```c
 typedef struct {